 The track notes on this website are for use by appropriately qualified and experienced people and you should only be taken like a grain of salt (not trust your life to it).
 Watercourses are ever changing, the wet season comes every year, washing rocks, logs, and trees downstream.
 Many belay points and anchors are off chockstones, logs, and/or trees, bolts, and track notes can become outdated and incorrect suddenly.
 Access / safety lines, webbing, and bolts can be easily damaged and may have been removed by other parties.
 Trees fall over and hazards underwater change.
 Pools fill up with sand, and shallow sections deepen.
 Use common sense, access the situation, and avoid dangerous and deadly scenarios.
 Consider your duty of care for self, others, and the environment.

 These articles, information, and track notes are, at best, an indication of the route, creek, river, canyon, and/or climb at the time they were written or updated.
 Hiking tracks and roads can become overgrown or washed away.
 Information can rapidly become outdated and are no substitute for appropriate experience.
+No claim is made about the suitability of the information on this site, for any purpose, either stated or implied.
+By reading the information on this site, you accept full responsibility for its use, and any consequences of that use.
 Parties that venture into there remote areas need to be self-sufficient and prepared for ever changing conditions.
 Please ensure you know you remote wilderness first aid and have the appropriate gear and training.